The American Lawyer

+Activity

 In 1983, journalist and lawyer Tom Goldstein wrote an in-depth review of The American Lawyer that was published by the Columbia Law Review, observing that, following "a series of court decisions since 1977" that allowed self-promotion by lawyers; the magazine was the first to treat law as a business, rather than solely as a profession.

 In 1986, American Lawyer Media purchased Review Business Publications of Miami, which included four southern Florida newspapers: Broward Review, Palm Beach Review, Miami Review, and South Florida Medical Review.

 Warner Media, (later TimeWarner), a minority shareholder in the company, acquired Brill's stake in 1997.
 That July, TimeWarner Inc. sold American Lawyer Media's print holdings to Wasserstein Perella & Co.

 The company was acquired, in 2001, by Dresdner Bank, then renamed Dresdner Kleinwort Wasserstein (DrKW).
 Dresdner subsequently merged with Allianz.
 In 2007, ALM was purchased by Incisive Media for million.
 In 2014, Wasserstein & Co. led a group of investors that acquired ALM Media from Incisive parent Apax Partners and its creditor Royal Bank of Scotland.

 The publication also sponsors annually The American Lawyer Industry Awards.